bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

 ## Bootstrap form existing install

+This is the simplest way of getting everything to work, but it requires that you already have another working installation...

 1. If you have another machine where you already have a working Gnome Evolution instance you can bootstrap another machine like so:
    * On the existing working installation: File -> Back up Evolution Data